-Placing our ocean at the top of the environmental agenda for federal policymakers is one of the Foundation’s main goals, and we do it beginning with national marine sanctuaries.
-The Foundation works diligently to increase federal resources for national marine sanctuaries and to focus attention on key pieces of legislation affecting sanctuaries, including the long overdue reauthorization of the National Marine Sanctuaries Act.
-Through sanctuaries, the Foundation seeks to promote sound ocean policies that improve resource protection, strengthen scientific understanding, facilitate partnerships, and enhance ocean governance.
+The National Marine Sanctuary Foundation was created to support and strengthen the national system of marine sanctuaries and plays a vital role in connecting the American public to the ocean through these special places.
+NMSF works diligently to increase federal resources for national marine sanctuaries and to focus attention on key pieces of legislation affecting sanctuaries, including the long overdue reauthorization of the National Marine Sanctuaries Act.
+Through sanctuaries, NMSF seeks to promote sound ocean policies that improve resource protection, strengthen scientific understanding, forge partnerships, and enhance ocean governance.
 Through our efforts, national leaders become better equipped to make informed and coordinated decisions that can improve the overall health and sustainability of the ocean, coastal, and Great Lakes ecosystems now and for the future.

 Efforts are underway across the country to strengthen and expand our existing national marine sanctuaries.
 NMSF is working alongside local community groups to ensure that expansion efforts will help better protect ecological, cultural, and maritime heritage resources.